-The fluorescent light in our study died after several years of use.
+The fluorescent light in our study area died after several years of use.
 While there is no other problems other than the fluorescent tube that needs to be replaced, I decided to change the magnetic ballast to an electronic one.
 In case you don’t know, the ballast is also called a choke.

 There are several reasons to consider changing the fluorescent light ballast to an electronic one.
 The original magnetic ballast sometimes hum and flicker when the voltage in the neighborhood dips.
 This happens especially when air conditioners or water heaters are switched on in other houses.